 In my opinion, there are many reasons that people and organizations become limited by the constraints of the iron triangle.
 It could be a lack of training, a shortage of time, or failure to understand the vision and goals of the company.
 Maybe the company doesn’t know either – it happens.

-This unfortunate (and mostly accurate) attitude is brought on by a few factors, but much of this is because of how buyers are paid – stay in budget (labor & materials) and if they are project managers, on time (schedule) and within spec.
+This unfortunate (and mostly correct) attitude is caused by several factors – much of it because of how we pay buyers.
+The incentives usually are simply to stay within budget and – if they are project managers – on time & within spec.
 There is no incentive via payroll for overall efficiency, relationship building, or product longevity.

-The consequence of this is that buyers do exactly what they are paid to do – get the product to the job on time and for as cheap as possible.
+The result of this approach is that buyers do exactly what they get paid to do – get the product to the job on time and for as cheap as possible.
 Sometimes this means that products used meet the baseline spec for the project, but fail before the average useful life for that material.

 The real cost of lowest bidder procurement

-Some suppliers will play the ol’ bait & switch, finding ways to add hidden costs and modifiers after the fact in order to turn a profit on a sale.
-They’ll also find ways to minimize costs, using inferior materials, workmanship, delivery services, etc. Add-on products get sold above shelf price to increase margins from winning the low bid, etc. Project managers are so busy they just order product, pay for it, and worry later.
+Some suppliers will play the ol’ bait & switch, finding ways to add hidden costs and modifiers after the fact to turn a profit on a sale.
+They’ll also find ways to minimize cost by using inferior materials, lesser workmanship, delivery services, etc. Add-on products get sold above shelf price to increase margins from winning the low bid, etc. Project managers are so busy they just order product, pay for it, and wait till the end of the job to balance the books.

 With labor, we see companies hire cut-rate fly by night operations with no or insufficient insurance, little training, or no experience – each creating its’ own set of problems.
 This doesn’t even begin to touch the issues caused by hiring subs with little to no quality control and poor workmanship.